MohammedAsimShariff/Movies-Project-using-Power-BI/README.md

 Through compelling visualizations and reports, i have showcased key metrics such as film details, cast details, year-wise box office collections, the number of films made each year, Oscar wins and nominations, film countries, top directors, top studios, top actors, and more.
-This comprehensive approach allows for a deep dive into the industry's dynamics, trends, and key players, providing valuable insights for stakeholders and decision-makers.
+This comprehensive approach allows for a deep dive into the industry's dynamics, trends, and key players, providing valuable insights.